Daisy, Daisy, Give Me Your Answer Do

 … then Alien had to come along and scare the crap out of everyone again.
 No one seeing that little alien make its surprise entrance through Kane’s chest will ever forget it.
 The horror and gore than followed — not to mention one excellent sequel, and two forgettable disasters — paint a picture of first contact that’s diametrically opposed to the gentle, big-headed children in CE3K.

-Both of these ‘moments’, in my mind, are more memorable than the nervous breakdown of a poorly programmed autopilot.
+Both of these iconic ‘moments’ seem more memorable than the nervous breakdown of a poorly programmed autopilot.